Pest Control contractors in

 Licensing Requirements

 Michigan requires Certified Applicator License through MDARD.
 Must pass core exam plus category-specific exams (7A for structural pest control).
-4 years experience OR pesticide dealer employee training required.
-Renewal every 3 years with 6 hours continuing education.
+Requires 40 hours initial training, continuing education every 3 years.
+Commercial applicators need additional business license and may require surety bond.

 Permit Requirements